2021 Ohio Grade Level Championships

 A limited number of reduced entry fees ($15.00) for qualifying players are available to low-income families upon request.
 Players seeking to pay the reduced entry fee must enter by mail.
 Cincinnati Scholastic Chess may require a statement documenting eligibility.

-Entries will be confirmed to the participants by email if a valid email address is supplied on the entry form and will be listed on this site as they are processed.
+Entries will be confirmed to the participants by email if a valid email address is supplied on the entry form and are listed here, updated with new entries periodically.
 Players should verify that all posted information is correct and notify CSC if any change is required (including bye requests) by email to email@example.com through noon, Friday, November 5, or onsite during the corrections period from 8:30 to 9:15 am.

 Two or more players in the same section from the same school, as indicated on their entry forms, will constitute a team.
 Players are asked to identify their schools by complete name and city to facilitate the proper designation of teams.
 The top three scores among a team’s players will count toward a team trophy.
 Players from the same team will not be paired against each other unless necessary to avoid pairing another player inappropriately out of his or her score group or otherwise unduly skewing the natural pairings that would have occurred without considering team affiliation.